Sabah: Cuisine

 Notable dishes in Sabah include the Beaufort mee, bosou, hinava, ngiu chap, pinasakan, Sipitang satay, Tuaran mee, tuhau, the bambangan fruit (mangifera pajang) along with many others.
 Apart from these, Sabah also features a number of snacks like amplang, cincin, lidah, roti kahwin, UFOs pinjaram and Sandakan tart and dessert like lamban, nuba tingaa, punjung, sinamu and Tuaran coconut pudding.
 Every ethnic group has its own cuisine with different styles of preparing, cooking, serving and eating the food.
 Examples of Sabah-based companies promoting dairy product and state drinks are like the Desa Cattle, Tenom coffee and Sabah Tea.
 The indigenous people features a number of alcoholic drinks such as bahar, kinomol, lihing, montoku, sagantang, sikat and tuak; with the state itself becoming the third-highest in alcohol consumption in the country after Kuala Lumpur and Sarawak.
 The English Tea House and Restaurant in Sandakan is another attraction promoting the British tea culture.
-Other international shops and restaurants such as for Western food, Middle Eastern food, Bruneian food, Indonesian food, Filipino food, Japanese food, Korean food, Taiwanese food, Thai food and Vietnamese food have their presence there.
+Other international shops and restaurants such as for Western food, Middle Eastern food, Bruneian food, Indonesian food, Filipino food, Japanese food, Korean food, Russian food, Taiwanese food, Thai food and Vietnamese food have their presence there.
 The increasing number of tourists on the purpose of culinary tourism has since raised the local awareness on the importance of local food to state tourism.

 Portrayal in media

 Much of the information of the territory was kept in the records of Journal of the Royal Asiatic Society (since 1820) and British North Borneo Herald (since 1883).
-Joseph Hatton published one of the earliest book titled "North Borneo – Explorations and Adventures in the Equator" (1886) based on the exploration notes leave by his son Frank Hatton who served under the North Borneo Chartered Company, his son was accidentally killed during his journey in Segama River on North Borneo.
-Ada Pryer wrote a book about her life in North Borneo titled "A Decade in Borneo" (1894, re-issued 2001) as her husband, William Pryer also served for the North Borneo Chartered Company.
-The earliest known footage of North Borneo is from three American movies by Martin and Osa Johnson titled "Jungle Adventures" (1921), "Jungle Depths of Borneo" (1937) and "Borneo" (1937).
-Australian author Wendy Law Suart lived in North Borneo capital between 1949 and 1953 and wrote a book titled "The Lingering Eye – Recollections of North Borneo" based on her experiences there.
+Joseph Hatton published one of the earliest book titled North Borneo – Explorations and Adventures in the Equator (1886) based on the exploration notes leave by his son Frank Hatton, who served under the North Borneo Chartered Company; his son was accidentally killed during his journey in Segama River on North Borneo.
+Ada Pryer wrote a book about her life in North Borneo titled A Decade in Borneo (1894, re-issued 2001) as her husband, William Pryer, also served for the North Borneo Chartered Company.
+The earliest known footage of North Borneo is from three American movies by Martin and Osa Johnson titled Jungle Adventures (1921), Jungle Depths of Borneo (1937) and Borneo (1937).
+Australian author Wendy Law Suart lived in North Borneo capital between 1949 and 1953 and wrote a book titled The Lingering Eye – Recollections of North Borneo based on her experiences there.